When do you need landlord insurance?

-- Home insurance is usually designed for the building that you own or are responsible for and use primarily for domestic purposes.
+- Home insurance is usually designed for the building you own or are responsible for and used primarily for domestic purposes.

-- Landlord insurance is usually designed for long-term rental properties used as a permanent residence.
+- Landlord insurance is usually designed for rental properties tenants use as their permanent residence.

 Long-term rental properties

-When your investment property is leased to a tenant under a long-term agreement, you may find landlord insurance useful.
+When a tenant uses your investment property as their permanent residence, you may find landlord insurance helpful.
 For more info, check out our guide to landlord insurance.

 Short-term rental properties

-If you profit from your property with short-term arrangements, Home and Landlord Insurance will not cover related loss, damages or legal liability.
-Business activities not covered by AAMI insurance include short-term rentals, holiday letting or house sharing arrangements (including online booking arrangements such as Airbnb or Stayz).
+Business activities not covered by AAMI Landlord Insurance include short-term rentals, holiday letting or house-sharing arrangements, including online booking arrangements such as Airbnb or Stayz.

-In these instances, it may be useful to consider short-term rental insurance, or the host protection insurance if offered by online booking service providers.
+In these situations, considering short-term rental or host protection insurance may be a good idea if offered by online booking service providers.

 Guests paying to stay in your home with you

-If you rent a room to a boarder or tenant, you may not think of yourself as a landlord.
+If you rent a room to a paying boarder or tenant, you won’t be covered under AAMI Landlord Insurance.
 Landlords don’t usually reside at the properties they lease and typically rent out a home in its entirety.